Advertiser Disclosure: We may earn commissions when you buy through links on our site. Learn more

 Fixed Wireless

-US Cellular has an overall rating of 3.53 out of 5, with a total of 15 reviews and ratings across the United States.
-Their overall satisfaction score places them slightly higher than other internet providers nationwide.
+US Cellular has an overall rating of 3.33 out of 5, with a total of 18 reviews and ratings across the United States.
+Their overall satisfaction score places them about on par with other internet providers nationwide.

-Looking deeper into US Cellular's ratings, their fixed wireless service (87% of reviews) averages 3.77 / 5 stars, lower than their overall company rating.
+Looking deeper into US Cellular’s ratings, their Fixed Wireless service (100% of reviews) averages 3.33 / 5 stars, equal to their overall company rating.
 This similarity suggests that customers tend to have consistent experiences across their different service offerings, an important consideration for customers evaluating different service options from this provider.

 For detailed reviews, visit our US Cellular Internet Reviews page.